slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

+> *'For every million people that want to be a successful musician, only one is going to achieve it.
+If you’re going to be that one, you can’t do what everyone else is doing.
+Whatever you do, it’ll be creative, efficient, and effective.
+That’s my definition of resourceful.
+It means making something happen, instead of saying you can’t.
+It means accessing all the people and skills you know, including the ones that take extra effort.
+It usually means doing things for free, but can also mean spending a little money to save a lot of time.
+It means using a shortcut around obstacles, getting in through a back door, bending the rules, and never waiting for permission.
+It means asking for help, but not waiting for help.
+So why do I hate to admit this?
+Because I love how the internet has made it possible for anyone to get successful anywhere.
+I love the idea of living in the middle of nowhere, surrounded by nature, yet being connected to the world.
+But still, when I look at the facts, it’s impossible to deny.
+Actually living in the big city, and being in the middle of where everything is happening, will help your career the most.
+Being elsewhere won’t hurt you, but it won’t help.' -- Derek Sivers*

 How to «pivot» career?

 Cultivate a relevant skill stack.
 Capitalism rewards things that are both rare and valuable.
 You make yourself rare by combining two or more “pretty goods” until no one else has your mix.